When your SMSF receives in-specie contributions, two things happen in one go. Your SMSF receives a contribution. And your SMSF acquires an asset.

 This is often an issue when assets are held in individual names but the SMSF has a corporate trustee, particularly when the asset is property.
 If the land register lists the title in individual names and the SMSF has a corporate trustee, there is no room for an in-specie contribution.

 This comes up more often than you might think.
 Mum and dad investors buy a commercial property in individual names and negatively gear it against their salary and wages.
-Once the property is close to being positively geared, they transfer it into the SMSF through in-specie contributions to move future lease income and capital gains into the concessional tax environment of super.
+Once the property is positively geared, they transfer it into the SMSF through in-specie contributions to move future lease income and capital gains into the concessional tax environment of super.
 At least, this is what they intend to do.

 But if the SMSF has a corporate trustee, then this doesn’t work since the corporate trustee doesn’t have legal ownership of the asset.
 The title is in individual names.

-A small business owner transfers 50% of his business premises into an SMSF using the bring-forward rule.
+Let’s say a small business owner transfers 50% of his business premises into an SMSF using the bring-forward rule.
 So he now holds 50% as trustee and the other 50% directly.
 He waits three years and then starts transferring the remaining 50% in several tranches.

 Whether you make a contribution in-specie or in cash, the normal contribution caps still apply.
 So if you want to transfer your business premises into your SMSF and its market value exceeds contribution caps, you do the transfer in stages over several years.